 12. Tingling or Numbness in Your Hands and Feet

 It can be completely innocent.
 But in some cases it can mean that your body is attacking nerves that send signals to your muscles.
 People who have Guillain-Barre syndrome, for instance, may have numbness that starts in their legs then moves up to their arms and chest.

-Chronic inflammatory demyelinating polyneuropathy has symptoms similar to the demyelinating form of GBS, (called acute inflammatory demyelinating polyneuropathy, or AIDP), but while GBS lasts two weeks to 30 days.
-CIPD lasts much longer.
+Chronic inflammatory demyelinating polyneuropathy (CIDP) has symptoms similar to the demyelinating form of GBS (called acute inflammatory demyelinating polyneuropathy, or AIDP), but while GBS lasts two weeks to 30 days.
+CIDP lasts much longer.